maglub/piLogger/README.md

 5. Configure the installation
    ```
    ./configure --withLocale

+   #--- if you use the bit-bang 1wire kernel module, you need to point to the proper oneWireDir
+   oneWireDir=/sys/bus/w1/devices ./configure --withLocale
    ```

    An alternative is to minimize the installation footprint by removing unused packages: